I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxgiddi/ns-dxgiddi-dxgi1_2_ddi_base_functions.md

 ### -field pfnCheckMultiPlaneOverlaySupport

-A pointer to the driver's <a href="display.pfncheckmultiplaneoverlaysupport__dxgi_">pfnCheckMultiPlaneOverlaySupport (DXGI)</a> function.
+A pointer to the driver's <a href="https://msdn.microsoft.com/9062BB6D-7B52-42B0-83D9-A101299C0B12">pfnCheckMultiPlaneOverlaySupport (DXGI)</a> function.
 Supported starting with Windows 8.1.

 ### -field pfnPresentMultiPlaneOverlay